-Today I’m going to share with you my favorite Christmas books for students from beginner through late intermediate levels.
-The repertoire in this post to me is what I consider good solid arrangements.
-While several pieces I’ll highlight are jazzy, I’m not including any books that are specifically labeled with specific styles like “jazzy” or “Romantic Christmas” etc. (those are for another post another time).
+Today I will share my favorite Christmas books for students from beginner through late intermediate levels.
+The repertoire in this post is what I consider good, solid arrangements.
+While several pieces I’ll highlight are jazzy, I’m not including any books that are specifically labeled with specific styles like “jazzy” or “Romantic Christmas,” etc. (those are for another post another time).

 Today is just about good old trusty Christmas music.

-After so many years, you begin to see not only which books seem to appeal most to students, but which pieces within those books are the best.
-So, I’m also going to also highlight some of the arrangments I return to again and again.
+After so many years, you begin to see which books seem to appeal most to students and which pieces within those books are the best.
+So, I’m also going to highlight some of the arrangements I return to again and again.

 Faber Supplemental Christmas